 Western New England University is pleased to offer campus housing for graduate students in the Gateway Village apartment complex.
 The capacity of an apartment varies from one to three residents.
 In living space with more than one occupant, each resident has a private bedroom.

-Occupancy may be for the academic year (August 19, 2017 - May 27, 2018) or the academic year plus summer (August 19, 2017 - July 29, 2018).
+Occupancy may be for the academic year (August 17, 2018 - May 26, 2019) or the academic year plus summer (August 17, 2018 - July 28, 2019).
 Assignment to University housing typically begins in mid-August and is a binding commitment for the established time frame.
 There are no prorated charges or refunds once the period of occupancy begins.
 The cost of utilities (heat, hot water, and electricity) and wireless internet service is included with the applicable residency fee.
-Since MBA and MSA classes begin prior to August; residency is available in the undergraduate summer housing (only for new students who do not already reside in graduate housing), at a weekly rate of $95.00, until relocation into graduate housing can occur in August.
+Since MBA and MSA classes begin prior to August; residency is available in the undergraduate summer housing (only for new students who do not already reside in graduate housing), at a weekly rate, until relocation into graduate housing can occur in August.

 The residency charge (a per semester billing format) is applied to the student’s account with the University.
 All payments are made directly to Student Administrative Services.

 Click here to see how different apartments styles in Gateway Village are layed out.

 For questions or further information, contact the Office of Residence Life at 413-782-1317 or via email at Kymberley.Hendricks@wne.edu

 The Western New England University Graduate Student Housing Agreement provides detailed information on the provisions and expectations for residents.
 Please read it carefully prior to submitting an application.

 Efficiency Apartment - $9,696/academic year - $11,635/academic year plus summer